 Traditionally, chicken coops sat on the ground.
 But, the ground can easily get damp each night or after it rains, and this wetness can encourage termites and mold growth.
 It also puts your chickens right at prime predator level, and it could make it easier for them to get inside.
 Elevating your chicken coop with stilts gets it up in the air and off of the ground to reduce the dampness.

 Also, a predator is much less likely to try and grab a chicken that is up in the air then they would be if the chicken was on the ground.
-If you don’t fence your chickens in or lock them in to secure them at night, make sure your chicken coop idea includes a removable ramp.
+If you don’t fence your chickens in or lock them in to secure them at night, make sure your chicken coop includes a removable ramp.
 This way, it makes it more difficult for anything to get at your chickens, and your chickens are more likely to stay put until you prop the ramp back up.

-An elevated chicken coop is a good idea if you live in a wet environment because it keeps the floor of your coop dry.
+An elevated DIY chicken coop is a good idea if you live in a wet environment because it keeps the floor of your coop dry.

 2. Illuminate the Interior

 During the winter months, the shorter days and less light can cause your chicken’s egg production to drop way off or stop completely.
-This chicken coop idea seeks to get rid of this phenomenon by giving them soft lighting that makes them think the days are longer.
-You can rig up a light in the upper portion of the chicken coop that illuminates the entire inside.
+This coop idea seeks to get rid of this phenomenon by giving them soft lighting that makes them think the days are longer.
+You can rig up a light in the upper portion of the coop that illuminates the entire inside.

-You do want to make sure your light has a warm bulb in it because a bluish-white light won’t prompt your chicken to lay their eggs.
+You do want to make sure your light has a warm bulb in it because a bluish-white light won’t prompt your chickens to lay their eggs.
 You can switch this light on when it starts to get dark in the early afternoon and shut it off later in the evening.
 You could leave it on all night too, but this isn’t strictly necessary.
 You should try a few ways and see which one boosts your chicken’s egg production.

 3. Fence in the Run

-The run is the area of the chicken coop where your animals can go out during the day and stay safe.
+The run is the area of the coop where your animals can go out during the day and stay safe.
 This is usually fenced in.
 Ideally for this chicken coop idea, you’ll use sturdy hardware with a screened-in run because this is an excellent deterrent for predators.
 This is where you can get creative too.